 Chemicals Causes of Toxic

-Chemicals that cause toxic are – propyl paraben found in body care products may affect normal levels of oestrogen and also male reproductive functions.
-Common plasticising chemical ingredients found is hair spray perfume, nail polish, shampoos, soap etc can affect liver, kidneys, adrenals and also the male reproductive organs.
+Chemicals that cause toxic are – propylparaben found in body care products may affect normal levels of estrogen and also male reproductive functions.
+Common plasticizing chemical ingredients found is hair spray perfume, nail polish, shampoos, soap, etc can affect liver, kidneys, adrenals and also the male reproductive organs.

 The problem is that our body is not capable of coping with a variety of strong toxins and chemicals that load our body.
-The toxins get accumulated is our cells, tissues, blood and organs.
+The toxins get accumulated in our cells, tissues, blood, and organs.
 They may lay dormant for years and then manifest in a variety of health problems.

 Some of the symptoms of overload of toxins stored in the body are:

-Brain fatigue, forgetfullness, inability to concentrate, mood swings, insomnia, cellulite, allergies over eating, poor circulation, head ache, brittle nails etc.
+Brain fatigue, forgetfulness, inability to concentrate, mood swings, insomnia, cellulite, allergies overeating, poor circulation, headache, brittle nails, etc.

-Ayurveda has excellent detoxification therapis.
-It is famous for its ‘Pamchakarma’ therapy, which is applicable to all cases covering a wide range of preventive, curative and promotive conditions.
+Ayurveda has excellent detoxification therapist.
+It is famous for its ‘Panchakarma’ therapy, which is applicable to all cases covering a wide range of preventive, curative and promotive conditions.